 Monarchs losing their migration routes

-Perhaps for centuries, monarch butterflies have been migrating some 6,000 miles from where they winter in Mexico to head north to their breeding grounds in the southern United States—one of the most epic animal migrations on the planet.
+Perhaps for centuries, monarch butterflies have been migrating some 6,000 miles from where they winter in Mexico to head north to their breeding grounds in the southern United States.
 But the impact of climate change is wreaking havoc on this incredible species, wiping out about a billion butterflies between 1990 and 2015, the Washington Post reports.
 Cold fronts, loss of the fields of milkweed they need in order to lay their eggs, and temperature spikes are putting this creature on a collision course with extinction.